 It is better if you remain genuine and tell the seniors troubles you have faced on the very first day.

 If there are some serious issues that you might have faced on your first day at work, then it is essential that you discuss it with the company seniors or probably the boss.

 4. Commit to be sure that this does not happen again:

-Hopefully, you’ve learned from your mistake and if you are planning to go for interview for your new job then make sure that you don’t make the same mistake again.
+Hopefully, you’ve learned from your mistake and if you are planning to go for an interview for your new job then make sure that you don’t make the same mistake again.

-You can even ask for roles and responsibilities that you have to perform at your new job.
-This will help you to understand responsibilities that you are expected to deliver at your new job.
+You can even ask for the roles and responsibilities that you have to perform at your new job.
+This will help you to understand the responsibilities that you are expected to deliver at your new job.

 As a job hunter, you are permitted to ask as many questions as you would like to the hiring manager, or HR manager before you make a final decision.
 You have the right to interview the company as much as the company interviews you.

 Before you finalize for a position, you must envision yourself in the office, know about your team strength or probably communicate with your team head to develop a better understanding.

 You can ask for roles and responsibilities that you are expected to perform, and once you have a positive gut feeling, then only you must decide a ‘YES’ for that job.